 Photo: First LBQ project convening at the AWID Forum in Brazil, September 2016

-Astraea and Mama Cash completed phase 1 of the groundbreaking Philanthropic Advocacy for LBQ Women’s and LBQ Gender Non-Conforming Peoples’ Activisms project.
+Astraea and Mama Cash completed phase 1 of the groundbreaking Philanthropic Advocacy for LBQ-Identified Women and Non-binary People’s Activisms project.
 The project intends to increase support for LBQ activism globally, given the chronic under-resourcing of movement strategies that prioritize and emphasize self-determination, radical imagination and long-term processes of liberation.

 Photo: Intersex Fund grantee partner Pidgeon Pagonis on Intersex Awareness Day, October 2016